Carryace/NBP-front-end/README.md

 # Configuration
 Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

+# Contribution Rules
+## Naming Convention
+We are using a mix of camel case and kebab cases in this application for different purposes.
+### Camel Case
+Use Camel Case for variable names or functions

+### Kebab Case
+Use Kebab Case only for :
+(1).
+Component selector name: eg. ui-drop-down
+(2).
+First chunk of file names: eg. ui-drop-down.component.ts (3).
+Branch names: eg. branch-purpose-....

+## Testing Standard
+The goal is to let the unit test coverage to be above 80%.
+(1).
+For each component, it should contain a spec file with testing coverage above 60%, testing coverage under 60% is not acceptable as a component
+(2).
+Each component does not necessarily need e2e test, it's better to have them there anyway (3).
+Each page level component should have a module, it should have at least some e2e test in it

+## Component Level Contribution Standard
+Please add common component (widely used components) into src/ui-kit, find a correct module under ui-kit or build a new module if you believe it should belong to a new module.
+As a component, to make the application code easy to understand, please have the following files under a component level directory:
+(1). component-name.component.ts: put all the component program code into this ts file (2). component-name.spec.ts: add all the unit tests in it (3). component-name.template.html: edit html structure for the component, please do not use inline html template in component.ts
+(4). component-name.css: style file goes here

+## Page Level Contribution Standard
+Page level component goes under the src/app directory, each page should have its own module and routes with unit test and e2e test applied to ensure it is functioning well.

 # AoT Don'ts
 The following are some things that will make AoT compile fail.